Soloviev D-30: Variants

 Similar to the D-30KU, a new engine variant called D-30KP which delivered 12,000 kgf of thrust was developed for military transport aircraft Il-76.
 The development was completed by the end of the 60s.
 In 1971, Il-76MD with the propulsion unit on the basis of four D-30KP was demonstrated to the country’s leaders.
 In 1972, engine passed certification tests and then was presented to the public at the next international air show in Le Bourget (France).
 By 1974 the engine was put into service to power not only military Il-76 itself, but also numerous modifications: tanker plane Il-78, “aircraft-hospital” Il-76MD Scalpel, early warning and control aircraft A-50, weightlessness simulator Il-76K, airborne test rig Il-76LL for in-flight tests of the aircraft engines and others.
 D-30KP was identical to its predecessor D-30KU - both are low bypass turbofan engines.
 The engine differs only by having a higher gas temperature at the turbine inlet and an increased compressor pressure ratio and bypass ratio.
-Powered by four D-30KP engines, Il-76 is capable of lifting a payload of 40 tons (88,000 lb) over a range of 5,000 km (2,700 nmi; 3,100 mi) at cruise speed up to 900 km/ hr.
+Powered by four D-30KP engines, Il-76 is capable of lifting a payload of 40 tons (88,000 lb) over a range of 5,000 km (2,700 nmi; 3,100 mi) at cruise speed up to 900 km/h.
 D-30KP engines were manufactured in the city of Rybinsk (Yaroslavl region) at Rybinsk Engine Production Plant (now NPO UEC-Saturn).
 The D-30KP engines production continues till present for military supplies.
 More than 4700 D-30KP engines have been manufactured in total.

 The Chinese Xi'an Y-20 prototype was also powered by four D-30KP-2 engines.